nylonthanh/DatabaseDrivenForm/README.md

 A thank you page is loaded up.

+Time is stored as epoch UTC time in the database when record is added.
+Time is stored as default MySql format (e.g. 2015-04-29 15:51:05) for modiefied date

 config/config.php has some DB passwords, etc in.
 I've added it to the .gitignore but it would be something like:

 const SERVER_NAME = '127.0.0.1';